 Cystic fibrosis (CF) is caused by mutations in a single large gene on chromosome 7 that encodes the cystic fibrosis transmembrane conductance regulator (CFTR) protein [6-8].
 CFTR has been shown to function as a regulated chloride channel, which in turn may regulate the activity of other chloride and sodium channels at the cell surface.
 The net result of these changes is an alteration in the rheology of airway secretions, which become thick and difficult to clear .
 (See "Cystic fibrosis: Genetics and pathogenesis".)

 Pathogens — The chronic airway obstruction caused by viscous secretions is soon followed by colonization with pathogenic bacteria, including Haemophilus influenzae, Staphylococcus aureus, Pseudomonas aeruginosa and Burkholderia cepacia complex species.
-Methicillin resistant Staph aureus is encountered with increasing frequency in many regions.
-Other organisms frequently encountered in the CF airways include Stenotrophomonas maltophilia, Alcaligenes xylosoxidans and Klebsiella spp., although the contribution of these pathogens to the development of bronchial disease is not always clear.
+Methicillin-resistant S. aureus is encountered with increasing frequency in many regions.
+Other organisms frequently encountered in the CF airways include Stenotrophomonas maltophilia, Achromobacter xylosoxidans and Klebsiella spp, although the contribution of these pathogens to the development of bronchial disease is not always clear.
 Chronic bacterial infection within the airways occurs in most patients with CF (table 1), and the prevalence of each bacterial type varies with the age of the patient (figure 2).
 Even among asymptomatic infants identified by newborn screening, there is evidence of subclinical lung disease within the first few months of life [10-12] (see 'Pulmonary function' below).
-Infection with S. Aureus and P. aeruginosa are common even in young children with CF. The presence of P. aeruginosa with a mucoid phenotype is particularly suggestive of CF. Nontuberculous mycobacteria and fungal species such as Aspergillus also contribute to clinical disease in some patients.
-(See "Cystic fibrosis: Antibiotic therapy for lung disease", section on 'Pathogens'.)
+Infection with S. aureus and P. aeruginosa are common even in young children with CF. The presence of P. aeruginosa with a mucoid phenotype is particularly suggestive of CF. Nontuberculous mycobacteria and fungal species such as Aspergillus also contribute to clinical disease in some patients.
+(See "Cystic fibrosis: Antibiotic therapy for chronic pulmonary infection", section on 'Pathogens'.)